Ekkehard-Schulze/indoor-climate-logger/README.md

 This script was only tested using external power.
  If you only need 1-Wire based
 temperature logging, you can alternatively use a simpler script provided in  https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.
-The latter script also extends the temperaure range of type K thermocouples (using MAX31850) to temperatures from -200°C to +1200°C by applying a correction according to the ITS-90 standard.
+The latter script also extends the temperaure range of type K thermocouples (using MAX31850) to temperatures from -200 °C to +1200 °C by applying a correction according to the ITS-90 standard.

 6. On MS-Windows PCs ADT7420 fails due to a driver bug.